The Grutas de Cacahuamilpa are some amazing caves in Central Mexico that are relatively unknown to foreign tourists.

 Tickets & Tours for Grutas de Cacahuamilpa

-When you arrive at the caves you will have to purchase your ticket at the entrance and wait for your tour to start.
+When you arrive at the caves, you must purchase your ticket at the entrance and wait for your tour to start.

-The tours leave every hour on the hour so if possible try and arrive close to the hour.
+The tours leave every hour on the hour, so if possible, try to arrive close to the hour.
 Otherwise, you will have a long wait for your tour to start.

 An English tour guide costs 500 pesos or just under 30 USD.
-To organise an English tour send an email to [email protected].
+To organise an English tour, email [email protected].

-If you are not on a tight budget and your Spanish is not good I recommend getting an English guide.
-The explanations in Spanish dragged on and we struggled to understand some parts.
+If you are not on a tight budget and your Spanish is not good, I recommend getting an English guide.
+The Spanish explanations dragged on, and we struggled to understand some parts.

 Entrance to the Grutas de Cacahuamilpa National Park